davebenson/doom4-walkthrough/README.md

 Follow VEGA's suggestion to jump down onto a train below to enter the last big battle on Mars.

-## Mission 12: Fight: VEGA's Last Fight
-You enter a train depot to encounter impressive demonic forces (2 Hell Barons and 2 Cacodaemons) battling each other.

-Use a BFG when the Cacodaemon at left is just about to go out of view.
-This should kill 2 Cacodaemons and 2 Hell Barons.
-But use more BFGs or Gauss Cannons as needed.

-## Mission 12: Segue
-Jump down to a lower train (as VEGA directs) to get to the last fight.

 ## Mission 12: Fight: Finale
 This takes place in a large depot area, with a few BFG Ammo, Gas cans, and other supplies littered about.

 You'll ride the train in and a well-timed BFG can take 2 Cacodaemons and the 2 Hell Barons plus a whole lot of random demons.
 Fire it at the 2 Hell Barons, just as the Cacodaemon at left is about to go out of view.

-The next wave consists of a few Cyber-Mancubi, Pinkies, and Cacodaemons, along with many Imps.
+The next wave consists of a few Cyber-Mancubi, 5?
+Pinkies, and 3?
+Cacodaemons, along with many Imps.

 There are 3 BFG ammo here - so you'll probably want to use it a few times.